djessup/java-webserver/README.md

 }
 ```

-Now we'll create a `RequestHandler` to capture requests to `/time` and respond using our new handler:
+Now we'll create a `RequestHandler` to capture requests to `/time` and respond using our new response type:

 ```java
 import au.id.deejay.webserver.api.HttpMethod;